Automatic is good, but so is having some say in the matter.

-I strongly believe automatic updates for anti-malware tools are an absolute must.
-There are simply so many changes – quite literally every day, sometimes multiple times a day – that keeping them up to date is a must.
+I strongly believe automatic updates for security software is an absolute must.
+There are simply so many changes — literally every day, sometimes multiple times a day — that keeping them up to date is essential.
 Doing it automatically is by far the easiest and most reliable way.

-Doing so automatically is by far the best approach when it comes to your security.
+Doing so automatically is by far the best approach for your security.

-I treat application updates somewhat differently.
+I treat updates to specific software applications somewhat differently.
 I want automatic notification of updates and new versions.
 This means:

-- The update notification should be a true notification – not an every-so-often “do you want to check for updates now?”
-Automatically check it for me, and bother me only if there is something I should be aware of.
+- The update notification should be a true notification, not an every-so-often “Do you want to check for updates now?”
+Automatically check it for me, and bother me only if there is something I should know.

-- The update notification should tell me what it is, and what it’s going to do for me, including how important or critical the update might be – in terms I can understand.
+- The update notification should tell me what it is and what it’s going to do for me, including how important the update might be, in terms I can understand.

 - I should also be able to choose not to install the update at all, at least until the next new update becomes available.

 There are some software packages that offer everything I’ve described, and I really appreciate them.
 Sadly, most offer incomplete mixtures of those features.

 I also believe that’s what the average user should do.
 You should not be required to understand what each individual update is about.
 In most cases, “just take ’em” is my general recommendation.